 The medical support needs of the child should be addressed in every child support order.
 The court will consider each parents' ability to provide medical support.
 A court order may direct a parent to enroll the child in either employer-sponsored health coverage, private insurance, or make a cash payment to cover the child's medical needs.

-The court may order either parent to include the child in a health insurance policy and pay the premiums of a policy or share the cost of the premiums.
+The court may order either parent to be responsible to cover the medical coverage needs of a child.
 OCSE may send a notice to the obligated parent's employer if health insurance is available to the parent through work.
 The notice will tell the employer to withhold premiums and enroll the child in a health care plan.

 Medical costs are uninsured health-related costs including dental and drug costs.
 The court may order a set dollar amount (such as $100/month) or a percent of costs (such as 50% of costs).
 If the court orders a set dollar amount and the child support is collected through income withholding, the medical support would also be collected through income withholding.